-In a previous article, What makes sleep so difficult for kids with ADHD, We explored the difficulties that children and adolescents may have in falling asleep.
+In a previous article, What makes sleep so difficult for kids with ADHD, We explored the difficulties that children and adolescents may have with falling asleep.
 As we have mentioned in many sessions with parents and professionals, research shows that between 25 and 50% of people with ADHD have clinically reported sleep difficulties.
 These can be attributed to biology, stimulant medication side effects, lack of consistent bedtime routine, and characteristics related to the ADHD itself.

 For many parents, getting their children to sleep is only half the battle.
 Having their children awake and ready for school on time is a significant problem.
-In my practice as a Parent Coach teaching the Calm and Connected method, the issues related to morning are often quite pervasive.
+In my practice as a Parent Coach teaching the Calm and Connected© method, the issues related to morning are often quite pervasive.
 Not only do parents battle to wake their children up, but they battle the negative mood, the slow pace, the last minute “must dos”, and for some, the added burden of driving kids to school after the bus is missed.
 Parents wonder how much to support the process, and how much to let “life” teach its lessons.
 Today, we are going to explore the combination of issues first.